centrica-engineering/muon/docs/component-guidance/card.md

 #### Footer

-A slot that can be used for a link or a call to action that comes after the the header and content.
+A slot that can be used for a link or a call to action (CTA) that comes after the the header and content.

 #### Image

 A path can be added to include an image within the card.
+By default the image is a 16:9 ratio.

 #### Background